sheldonhull/sheldonhull.hugo/content/notes/development/tooling/git.md

 ## Git Aliases

-Everyone has there own brand of craziness with git aliases.
+Everyone has their own brand of craziness with git aliases.

 Here's a few I've found helpful.